 The nodal point for the fundamental pitch is the point at which the bar should be drilled for a positioning rod.
 The nodal point is 22.4% from the end of the bar before it is undercut.
 With the undercut made, it is in a sense lengthened.
 Therefore, an accurate placement of the drilled hole will need to be a little closer to the end of the bar.

-Manufacturing the Pieces
+Constructing the Pieces

 The xylophone box may be manufactured from hardwood, pine or plywood.
 If you choose to work with plywood, search for a lumberyard in your area that sells 5 or 7 ply furniture grade plywood with a thin laminate on both sides.
 The laminate will enhance the look of your finished project.
 If you decide on plywood it will also be necessary to modify the measurements of the plans, as the plywood will not be milled to thickness specifications.
 Begin by cutting the two sides with the dimensions below: